jorodgrz/GW_Formation_Channels_ML/docs/overview/SCIENTIFIC_POSITION.md

 MI only at low Z | Stellar winds / metallicity prescriptions diverge
 MI only for high χ_eff | Spin evolution assumptions incompatible

-The pipeline doesn’t just reject models — it states why.
+The pipeline doesn’t just reject models, it states why.

 ---

-## Pillar 4 — Causal Stress Tests
+## Pillar 4, Causal Stress Tests

 **What this does:** Run counterfactual interventions: